towshif/towshif.github.io/docs/04.Organizing-Reporting/github_xrzz.md

         I added: 5 + 7 = 12

-    Now lets wriet the same function `addme` in python file `helloworld.py` as follows
+    Now lets write the same function `addme()` in python inside `helloworld.py` as follows

         def addme (a, b):
             return (a+b)

         print ("Hello World from Unix.
 I am KrazyCoder") print ("I added: 5 + 7 = ", addme(5,7))

+    Note Python has a simpler syntax.
+No need for `;` and variable declaration like `int` string etc.

-    Run the python file
+    Lets run the python file

         python helloworld.py
         Hello World from Unix.
 I am KrazyCoder